Suffolk University Political Research Center: Political history and methodology

 In 2016, Suffolk and USA Today continued their relationship, with SUPRC conducting national polling for the newspaper.

 As of September 2020, the polling analysis website FiveThirtyEight, led by statistician Nate Silver, had 88 Suffolk polls in its database, and gave the polling center an "A" grade on the basis of its historical accuracy and methodology, and listed the pollster as having 80% accuracy record in calling races.

 In 2021, Suffolk University, along with USA TODAY, began releasing polls of inner city residents, called "CityView," to examine attitudes toward crime, race, and police practices in cities.
-The surveys included residents of Milwaukee, Detroit, Los Angeles, Louisville, and Oklahoma City.
+The surveys included residents of Milwaukee, Detroit, Los Angeles, Louisville, Oklahoma City, Dallas, Seattle, and Miami.

 In 2022, Suffolk University and USA TODAY teamed up to poll 1000 Russian and Ukrainian residents of the U.S. and recorded attitudes toward world leaders, the current war, President Biden, and world organizations.
 Suffolk University produced seven polls in the final three weeks leading up to the November 2022 midterm elections.
 All seven polls correctly predicted the U.S. Senate winners, including the states of Arizona, Nevada, New Hampshire, and Pennsylvania.

+In March 2023, Nate Silver’s fivethirtyeight.com rankings of pollster accuracy put SUPRC at the top of their list of the most accurate pollsters in the midterm election cycle (2021-2022): “Special congratulations are due to Suffolk University…which had the lowest average errors of any pollster that conducted at least five qualifying polls last cycle.”
+The website realclearpolitics.com rated Suffolk University polling #1 over five election cycles (2014-2022) among pollsters who had polled at least 10 states.